 Banking With SoFi

 Looking for a checking account without any monthly fees?
 Take a look at our high interest bank accounts.
 Our Checking and Savings account lets you spend and save in one convenient place.
-When you open an account with direct deposit, you’ll earn a hyper competitive up to 3.00% APY and pay no monthly fees — which can help your money grow faster.
+When you open an account with direct deposit, you’ll earn a competitive APY and pay no monthly fees — which can help your money grow faster.
 Need another perk?
 Qualifying accounts can access their paycheck up to two days early (right as you’re starting to feel that bottom-dollar effect).

 Is the bottom-dollar effect negative?